“It’s a dangerous business, Frodo, going out your door.”

 It’s still cool enough to provide suet for your bird friends, which is my go-to since it’s not as messy as the seed feeders that bring in mice and rats.
 Continue to clean and refill suet cages, finch socks, and hummingbird feeders every week.
 There’s lots of forage for most birds this time of year, so if you need a break don’t feel bad about taking them down.
 Take down suet feeders when temps rise to 80 degrees or more.

-Some sources I’ve read say a water source will bring more feathered friends than a feeder.
+A water source can bring more feathered friends than a feeder.
 Clean and refill every few days and you’ll be rewarded with entertaining baths and more bird visits.
 For a super easy clean, I flip my hose nozzle to jet and spray all the water out which also removes any gunk.
 Then I flip it back to shower and refill.
-If you have a smooth glazed bird bath, add some cleaned rocks to the basin to provide a good traction.
+A little elbow grease and a scrub brush once a month will help keep the slime out.

 Window strike stickers are a great way to illuminate windows so your bird friends can see them.